Angola: Climate

-Ever since Portugal handed over sovereignty of its former overseas province of Angola to the local independence groups (MPLA, UNITA and FNLA), the territory of Cabinda has been a focus of separatist guerrilla actions opposing the Government of Angola (which has employed its armed forces, the FAA—Forças Armadas Angolanas) and Cabindan separatists.
-The Front for the Liberation of the Enclave of Cabinda-Armed Forces of Cabinda (FLEC-FAC) announced the virtual Federal Republic of Cabinda under the Presidency of N'Zita Henriques Tiago.
-One of the characteristics of the Cabindan independence movement is its constant fragmentation, into smaller and smaller factions.
+Due to climate change, Angola's annual average temperature has increased by 1.4.°C since 1951, and is expected to keep rising while rainfall is becoming more variable.
+Angola is highly vulnerable to climate change impacts.
+Natural hazards such as floods, erosion, droughts, and epidemics (e.g.: malaria, cholera and typhoid fever) are expected to worsen with climate change.
+Rising sea levels also pose a significant risk to Angola's coastal areas, where around 50% of the population lives.

+In 2023 Angola emitted 174.71 million tonnes of greenhouse gases, around 0.32% of the world's total emissions, making it the 46th highest emitting country.
+In its Nationally Determined Contribution, Angola has pledged a 14% reduction in its greenhouse gas emissions by 2025 and an additional 10% reduction conditional on international support.
+According to the World Bank, achieving climate resilience in Angola requires diversifying the country's economy away from its dependence on oil.

+Wildlife

 Government and politics

 The Angolan government is composed of three branches of government: executive, legislative and judicial.
-The executive branch of the government is composed of the President, the Vice-Presidents and the Council of Ministers.
+The executive branch of the government is composed of the President, the vice-presidents and the Council of Ministers.

 The legislative branch comprises a 220-seat unicameral legislature, the National Assembly of Angola, elected from multi-member province-wide and nationwide constituencies using party-list proportional representation.
 For decades, political power has been concentrated in the presidency.
 After 38 years of rule, in 2017 President dos Santos stepped down from MPLA leadership.
 The leader of the winning party at the parliamentary elections in August 2017 would become the next president of Angola.
 The MPLA selected the former Defense Minister João Lourenço as Santos' chosen successor.
-Out of 32 ministers there were 12 women.

 In what has been described as a political purge to cement his power and reduce the influence of the Dos Santos family, Lourenço subsequently sacked the chief of the national police, Ambrósio de Lemos, and the head of the intelligence service, Apolinário José Pereira.
 Both are considered allies of former president Dos Santos.
-He also removed Isabel Dos Santos, daughter of the former president, as head of the country's state oil company Sonangol.
+He also removed Isabel dos Santos, daughter of the former president, as head of the country's state oil company Sonangol.
 In August 2020, José Filomeno dos Santos, son of Angola's former president, was sentenced for five years in jail for fraud and corruption.